elijahoh/elijahoh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I find joy in helping local companies to gain an online presence and increase their sales revenues by creating websites optimized for S.E.O.
+I find joy in helping local companies to gain an online presence and increase their sales revenue by creating websites optimized for S.E.O.
 (Search Engine Optimization).

 👨‍⚕️💻 [Laptop Doctor](https://laptopdoctor.com.sg "A collaboration with Kato-Tech Pte.
 Ltd.")